 A serial server is a networking hardware device that gives you a way to use any COM-enabled device across Ethernet.
 The serial server’s main purpose is to allow various serial devices (that can only interface via the serial port) to be used in the network without being connected to a computer’s serial port.
 Serial device servers are efficient in connecting your serial interface devices to the network, which means you can monitor and control them from any convenient location.

-Serial server - a hardware and software approach
+Serial server software

 With the terminal server, you’ll be able to easily redirect RS232, RS422, or RS485 device data to Ethernet.
 In case you need to create fast connections over your local network without any sophisticated data protection mechanisms, this type of network serial servers is just what you’re looking for.
 Terminal servers usually help users create connections between serial devices and server applications.

 A console server is a hardware tool used to consolidate console access to as many servers as many ports the device has.
 The solution will let you connect to network devices such as Unix, Linux, and Windows Servers via a standard console port.
 The console server is one of the most secure ways to control data and IT assets in remote data centers that is why it’s often used by the specialists of network operations centers (NOC).
 Serial servers of this type usually support traffic encryption and reliably protect traffic transmitted over a local network.

 A serial console server is an ideal solution for making a wide variety of serial devices available for connection over TCP/IP Ethernet.

 Requirements: Windows XP/2003/2008/Vista/7/8/10/Server 2012